Maher al-Assad: Military career

-Both Shawkat and Maher al-Assad were mentioned in a leaked draft version of the Mehlis report as suspects in the 2005 murder of former Lebanese prime minister Rafik Hariri.
+Both Shawkat and Maher al-Assad were mentioned in a leaked draft version of the Mehlis report as suspects in the 2005 murder of former Lebanese Prime Minister Rafik Hariri.
 According to the draft version, "one witness of Syrian origin but resident in Lebanon, who claims to have worked for the Syrian intelligence services in Lebanon, stated that approximately two weeks after the adoption of Security Council resolution 1559, Maher Al Assad, Assef Shawkat, Hassan Khalil, Bahjat Suleyman and Jamil Al Sayyed decided to assassinate Rafik Hariri."

-In 2008, Maher was in charge of putting down a prison revolt in Saidnaya, where 400 soldiers had been kidnapped by the prisoners.
+In 2008, Maher was in charge of putting down a prison revolt in Sednaya Prison, where 400 soldiers had been kidnapped by the prisoners.
 Around 25 people out of 10,000 inmates were killed during the crackdown.
 Human rights groups had unverified video footage that purportedly shows Maher taking photographs with his mobile phone of the dismembered bodies of prisoners after the riot.
 Maher's sister-in-law, Majd al-Jadaan, who lives in exile in Washington DC, claims that the individual in the video footage is Maher.
-In 2016 and 2017, there where conflicting reporting regarding his, Maher's rank, if he was a brigadier general or major general.
+In 2016 and 2017, there were conflicting reporting regarding Maher's rank, whether he was a brigadier general or major general.

-In April of 2018, he was made the head of Syria's elite 4th Armoured Division, which oversees, amongst other things, the activities of the armed Alawite militia known as the Shabiha.
+In April 2018, he was made the head of Syria's elite 4th Armoured Division, which oversaw, amongst other things, the activities of the armed Alawite militia known as the Shabiha.
 He had previously been the commander of the 42nd battalion within the division.